Yorso/microspring3-cloud-eureka-lab4/README.md

 34. Start all clients.
 Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.

 35. To test Eureka’s fault tolerance, stop 1 or 2 of the Eureka instances.
 Restart 1 or 2 of the clients to ensure they have no difficulty finding Eureka.
 Note that it may take several seconds for the clients and servers to become fully aware of which services are up / down.
 Make sure the sentence still displays.

-**Reflection:**  There are a number of remaining issues with the current application which can be addressed.

-1. These services contain duplicated code.
-This was done only to make the instructions straightforward.
-You can easily implement this system using a single ‘word’ server which selects different words based on a @Profile.
-(This is done in the solution)

-2. What happens if one of the “word” servers is down?
-Right now our entire application will fail.
-We will improve this later when we discuss circuit breakers with Hystrix.

-3. To improve performance, can we run each of the calls in parallel?
-We will improve this later when discussing Ribbon and Hystrix.

-4. We will see an alternative to the RestTemplate when we discuss Feign.